Labour’s Green Industrial Revolution

 The fourth industrial revolution in the UK has been a trickle of innovation, machinery and technology.
 It has been the mass production of the Far East.
 Commissioned by the global elites paying cheap Labour to an almost slave production line while gaining profits that make a countries national debt look like pocket change.

-We have seen Robotics used to create some of our most innovative devices from Laptops to mobile phones flat screen tvs to electric cars.
+We have seen Robotics used to create some of our most innovative devices from Laptops to mobile phones flat-screen TVs to electric cars.

-Yet the manufacturing of which we have been excluded from, our lack of investment and clear industrial strategy has been deficit because the elite has no need for the working class only a class of consumers and subscriber.
+Yet the manufacturing of which we have been excluded from, our lack of investment and clear industrial strategy has been deficit because the elite has no need for the working class only a class of consumers and subscribers.

 We import these technological devices and become nothing but users and subscribers.
 We have the opportunity to become more than mass consumer’s through a proper industrial strategy that starts with building, education and training followed by Government state aid into research and development the UK would become the vibrant modern society manufacturing the next generation of Robotics and technology that creates the machinery and technology to bring the UK into the 21st century.